 MSP 2701.
 Intermediate Video Production.
 4 Credit Hours.

-This is an intermediate level production course in which students study the various techniques and practices involved with creating and understanding media production.
-Students become familiar with all of the basic aspects of television production in its three stages: pre-production, production and post-production.
-Student will be required to work both individually and in groups to complete various studio and field projects throughout the semester.
-Students will also gain an understanding of the ethical issues faced in creating such media.
+This is an intermediate level production course in which students study the various techniques and practices involved with creating and understanding (digital) media production.
+Students deepen their understanding of the key aspects of video production in its three stages: pre-production, production and post-production.
+Students are required to work both individually and in collaborative groups to complete various studio and field projects throughout the semester.
+Students learn to consider the wide range of ethical issues often faced in creating media content.

 Repeatability: This course may not be repeated for additional credits.